-First of all you need to know which foot you should have in front when riding.
+First of all, you need to know which foot you should have in front when snowboarding .
 As a rule, your dominant leg should be in front.
 If your left foot is in front it is called "Regular" and if your right foot is in front it is called "goofy".
-There is an easy way’s to find out which is your dominant leg (If you are riding Regular or Goofy);
+There is an easy way to find out which is your dominant leg (If you are riding Regular or Goofy);

 This is all down to personal preference and where on the mountain you are going to spend the most time.
-When you stand on your board, your feet will be spread apart.
-A narrower stance helps the board carve a turn better, while a wider stance will give you better stability.
+When you stand on your board, your feet will be spread apart in your snowboard bindings.
+A narrower stance helps the board carve turn better, while a wider stance will give you better stability.

 Riding powder?
 Set them back and you will increase the length of the nose of your snowboard, which will give it float in the pow.